stephomi/nomadsculpt.com/manual/docs/tools.md

 Insert an object in the scene.
 When the insertion takes place, Nomad switches automatically to the [Transform tool](#transform) for quick adjustment and then switches back the [Insert](#insert) tool when you release your fingers.

-If an object is using a custom gizmo pivot, then it will be used as an anchor point for the insertion, see vide below.
+If an object is using a custom gizmo pivot, then it will be used as an anchor point for the insertion, see video below.

 <video width='360' preload='metadata' poster='./videos/tool_insert.jpg' controls>
     <source src='./videos/tool_insert.mp4' type='video/mp4'>